ferdousulhaque/native-redis/README.md

 # Native Library for PHPRedis
-Supports the following commands for the RedisClient
+Supports the following commands for the RedisClient.
+If you are moving from PRedis to PHPRedis, this package will help you to move in the shortest possible time.

 - set
 - get